top of page

 COURTSHIP AND REPRODUCTION

-Courtship behaviour and reproduction cycles have not yet been empirically studied, and current knowledge is based on limited eyewitness accounts.
-In fact, there is only one peer-reviewed eyewitness account of copulation from the east coast of North America.
-However, perceived courtship has been reported many times with differing theories on which behaviours are related to mating.
-Nose-to-tail following, parallel swimming and breaching are all theorised as being linked to courtship.
-These behaviours have been recorded in most of the basking shark hotspots around Britain and Ireland and are closely associated with thermal fronts (Sims et al, 2000).
-Otherwise, there is also only one recorded eyewitness account of birth by two Norwegian fishermen, Hans Goksoyr and Jonas Sordal.
+(Doherty, Baxter, Godley, et al., 2017; Johnston et al., 2019; Sims et al., 2022).
+Large aggregations have been recorded in most of the basking shark hotspots around Britain and Ireland and are closely associated with thermal fronts (Sims et al, 2000).
+To date, there is only one recorded eyewitness account of birth by two Norwegian fishermen, Hans Goksoyr and Jonas Sordal.
 They were towing a harpooned basking shark when ‘ ….it threw a live young shark roughly as large as a common habrand.
 The young shark was alive and immediately started swimming at the surface.
 Then another young shark and so on to five young sharks and a sixth was dead’ (Kunzlik, 1988).

 GENETICS

 Studies led by researchers in the UK on basking shark genetic patterns and gene regions offer limited results due to the small number of samples taken.
 However, current genetic analysis does allow for differentiation between two mtDNA gene regions, which indicate subpopulations in northern temperate waters and southern temperate waters (Noble et al, 2006).
 Similar studies have also estimated the current reproductive population basking sharks (those contributing genetic material to the global population) at less than 10,000 individuals (Hoelzel et al., 2006).
 Perhaps most importantly, genetic analyses have contributed to conservation efforts by facilitating the enforcement of CITES regulations by allowing the detection of basking shark materials at low concentrations in processed products.
 As a result, the presence of basking shark fins has been confirmed in the Hong Kong and Japanese markets, and a positive relationship has been discovered between numerous fin trader categories and valuable parts of basking sharks (Magnusson et al, 2007).
+In the Northeast Atlantic, genetic studies have indicated that sharks that surface together are more likely to be related than not (Lieber et al., 2020).